kmesfun/Facebook-stock-bot/README.md

 # stock-bot
-A facebook messenger chat bot that gives you access to yahoo finance stock prices and company news
+A Retrieval-based model facebook messenger chat bot that gives you access to yahoo finance stock prices and company news.